profsmith89/ctps/_sources/chap15.md

 # Chapter 15: Embrace Runtime Debugging #

 Does this quote by Brian Kernighan and P.J.
-Plauger[^fn1] resonate with you?
+Plauger resonate with you?

-*"Everyone knows that debugging is twice as hard as writing a program in the first place."*
+*"Everyone knows that debugging is twice as hard as writing a program in the first place."*[^fn1]

 Or based on your experience, perhaps you think this underestimates the difficulty of debugging.
 It does when I consider how I typically spend my time.
 Nonetheless, Kernighan and Plauger follow up this general truth with a biting insight: